RachelFoare/Pangenome-construction-using-VG/README.md

 # Pangenome-construction-using-VG
-Steps to the creation of a pangenome in VG using Singularity -- CSIRO INTERNSHIP 2023
+Steps to the creation of a pangenome in VG using Singularity -- CSIRO INTERNSHIP 2023 The goal is to understand how singularity and vg work, in order to build a Pangenome.

 # Installing and Using Singularity